Curriculum Policy

 2.2 Our curriculum has the following features:

-2.3 Pupils acquire speaking, listening, literacy and numeracy skills.
+2.3 Speaking, listening, literacy and numeracy skills

 2.4 Personal, social, health and economic education

-Our aim is to equip our pupils with the knowledge, life skills and understanding to support them through their reintegration back into school and their community, and to avoid the dangers and consequences of their actions.
+Our aim is to equip our learners with the knowledge, life skills and understanding to support them through their reintegration back into school and their community, and to avoid the dangers and consequences of their actions.

 2.5 Up to date careers guidance

-At EDClass we work hard to improve our students' attainment, behaviour, self-esteem and confidence, supporting their development as responsible members of their school community.
+At EDClass we work hard to improve our learners' attainment, behaviour, self-esteem and confidence, supporting their development as responsible members of their school community.
 We recognise the importance of ensuring that they fully benefit from an extensive careers education programme.

-EDClass work in partnership with the student’s school throughout their time with us, so that they will have access to a wide range of information and individual guidance to help them choose the best option for when they leave school.
+EDClass work in partnership with the learners’ school throughout their time with us, so that they will have access to a wide range of information and individual guidance to help them choose the best option for when they leave school.
 They will take part in a variety of activities designed to provide them with many meaningful encounters with employers and the world of work, such as visiting speakers from business, education and training providers.

 2.6 British Values